The Economics of AI Training Data: A Research Agenda: Why data resists standardization

 \textbf{Legal and regulatory frameworks.} Privacy regulations like GDPR establish individual rights over personal data but without mechanisms for collective action or market exchange \cite{acquisti2016economics}.
 Legal scholarship has proposed alternatives: Delacroix and Lawrence \cite{delacroix2019bottom} advocate bottom-up data trusts for collective governance; Pentland \cite{pentland2020neweconomy} proposes treating data as tradable capital.
 While some implementations are emerging, scalable governance structures with robust enforcement mechanisms and standardized metrics remain underdeveloped.

 \textbf{Persistent gaps.} Three challenges emerge: (1) no consensus on appropriate units for measuring and pricing data—AI research measures tokens and parameters; economics discusses datasets and streams; regulation addresses individual records; (2) incomplete understanding of how data quality, quantity, and combination affect value, particularly how datasets combine to create value; (3) production function frameworks do not adequately represent data as a distinct input or capture its complementarities with compute and labor.
-Addressing these gaps requires synthesis across disciplines and innovation in measurement standards and exchange mechanisms.